 This 11th century building, which is open daily, is located opposite St Briavels Castle.
 The Church holds 150-170 people and is of mixed architecture dating from Norman to Victorian times.
 The Norman font is of unique design.
 The organ was built to the design of that in Liverpool Cathedral, voiced by the leading ‘voicer’ of the time and installed by Ernest Bryson, a composer and organist who retired to St Briavels.

 As a Millenium project the Lady Chapel was carpeted and enclosed to provide a Sunday School area and meeting room, the vestry was improved, the North door re-opened to allow disabled access and toilet facilities installed.
-Further projects being considered by the PCC for the future are, an improved heating system (ideally eco-friendly), repairs to the organ, the installation of a sound system and, possibly, chairs to replace pews.
+The organ was fully restored in 2016.
+In 2018 new, comfortable pew cushions were purchased for every pew in the church.
+A ‘Little Larder’ of essential food supplies for those in need operates from the church porch.
+A prayer station was set up this year, 2022, whilst projects being considered by the PCC for the future include an updated kitchen/refreshment facilities area and the provision of supplementary seating with discreet storage facility in the building.

-Having good acoustic, the church is used as a concert venue by Wye Valley Music.
-The church is in a good state of repair and contracts are in place for regular maintenance of the organ, clock and bells.
+Having good acoustic, the church is used as a concert venue by visiting choirs, for various charity concerts/recitals and also by Wye Valley Music.
+The church is generally in need of repair and though contracts are in place for regular maintenance of the organ and bells, the prominent clock on the tower needs attention.
 The churchyard is closed for burials.
 The Parish Council is now the Burial Authority for St Briavels and maintains an adjoining cemetery.

 Sunday Holy Communion services are held at 9.30am using varying order of Common Worship and different versions of the Gloria are sung.
 A youth worker is available to take Sunday School when children attend.